Spartan Food Pantry

 - Students will receive a pre-packed allotment of food.
 Food varies, but will typically include items such as grains, pasta, beans, sauce, oil, milk, eggs, bag of produce, and frozen meat.

 - All items are based on availability.
-For health reasons no swapping or returns.
+For health reasons no swapping items; only touch what you will take.

 - If you are in need of toiletries please let a staff member know.